-The M.B.A. offered by the School of Business Administration is designed primarily for one who works full-time but desires graduate study on a part-time basis.
-Required courses are offered in the evening, meeting once a week, Monday through Thursday from 6:30 p.m. to 9:15 p.m.
-The objective of this program is to offer professional training for one who is already in a managerial capacity or who plans to embark on a career of management.
+The M.B.A. offered by the School of Business is designed primarily for one who works full-time but desires graduate study on a part-time basis.
+Required courses are offered in the evening, meeting once a week, Monday through Thursday from 6:30 p.m. to 9:15 p.m. or online.